Grazvy/TypeSpeedMonitor/README.md

 ## TypeSpeedMonitor
-To download and run the application, check out the latest release section.
+To download and run the application, check out the latest release section or our website: https://typespeedmonitor.netlify.app

 ### Screenshots